stellar-dapps/4m00se-dapp/docs/ROADMAP.md

 - [ ] i18n for main target audience
 - [ ] a11y requirements
 - [ ] Personas and main user stories for testing and implementation (admin / customer / user)
-- [ ] Play around blockchain data immutability
+- [ ] Play around blockchain data immutability (metadata as flags specifically)
 - [ ] More meaningful template list
 - [ ] Dogfood by collecting dapp feedback with a pop-up widget